nektro/aquila/docs/ci/bootstrap_images.md

 - `./generate/_all.sh debian`
 - Select "Install" option in GRUB when KVM boots up
 - Most questions are prefilled but you do have to hit enter on the disk selection question
-- During "Tasksel", uncheck "desktop environment" and "print server"
+- During "Tasksel", uncheck "desktop environment" and "print server", check "openssh server"

 ## Alpine
 - `./generate/_all.sh alpine`